snorkel-team/snorkel/tutorials/intro/README.md

-# Intro. to Snorkel: Extracting Spouse Relations from the News
+# Extracting Spouse Relations from the News

-n this tutorial, we will walk through the process of using Snorkel to identify mentions of spouses in a corpus of news articles.
+In this tutorial, we will walk through the process of using Snorkel to identify mentions of spouses in a corpus of news articles.
 The tutorial is broken up into 5 notebooks, each covering a step in the pipeline: